prasantgupta52/Attendy/Background/README.md

 ### 1) First make sure your device has the [python 3.10](https://www.python.org/downloads/) if not Download and install As the Program is not Compatible with lower version of python

-Check the version of python by running command
+Check the version of python by running command in CLI

 ```bash
 python --version